-- [ Height, Transition and Built form: The policy sets out that the building height is limited to 4 storeys.
+- Height, Transition and Built form: The policy sets out that the building height is limited to 4 storeys.
 Buildings adjacent to the front or corner lot line must have a setback above 2 storeys to reduce the sense of height from the pedestrian viewpoint and respect the existing 1 to 3-storey built form.
 New buildings must enclose and define the street edge, with maximum front and corner side yard setbacks to achieve this.
 Additionally, all new buildings on Stittsville Main Street must orient their main entrance towards the street. - Comment: The proposed 3-storey residential building is within the 4-storey height limit and positions itself along the frontage to define the street edge along Stittsville Main Street.
 The primary entrance also faces the street, enhancing accessibility.
-The design includes a new concrete sidewalk and landscaped passing zone, promoting pedestrian-friendly access.
-Additionally, the building's placement and setbacks align with the overall streetscape, responding to the context and enhancing the area's livability. - [ Land Use: The plan suggests that to encourage an active pedestrian environment along Stittsville Main Street, new buildings should consider mixed-use development with non-residential uses on the floor level. - Comment: While the proposed development focuses on residential development the development's proximity to a commercial plaza could greatly enhance the pedestrian environment along Stittsville Main Street, supporting local existing businesses and creating a dynamic streetscape that fosters community interaction and pedestrian activity. - [ Transportation: The policy states that at the time of site development, public pedestrian linkages should be provided to connect residential neighbourhoods to Stittsville Main Street. - Comment: The site's plan to install a new pedestrian walkway at the building entrance aligns with the transportation policy's goal of creating accessible pedestrian connections between residential neighbourhoods and Stittsville Main Street, enhancing direct access to the residential units from the street.
+The design includes a new concrete sidewalk and landscaped passing zone, promoting pedestrian-friendly access along with a reduction to the proposing parking and drive aisle in order to maximize the landscaped area on the site.
+Additionally, the building's placement and setbacks align with the overall streetscape, responding to the context and enhancing the area's livability. - Comment: The proposed development is designed to reflect a perceived stepback without contracting the built form of the third storey, therefore eliminating impact on unit count and layout efficiency through the use of a cornice and change in colour and materiality. - Comment: Further, a stepback at the second level on four storey building would have more effect but the different between a 2-storey building and a 3-storey building does not result in any negative impacts from a human scale perspective and as such the impact on reduced units is considered a greater negative outcome. - Comment: Proposing a minor stepback has an impact on environmental sustainability as stepbacks result in reduced energy efficiency for the building. - Conclusion: Per the image below, the proposed development creates appropriate human scale and the perception of a stepback without impacting unit count or impacting energy efficiency.